 RSM is intended to be a sequence of experiments with an attempt to “dial in to an optimum setting.”
 Whenever an apparent optimum is reached, additional points are added to perform a more rigorous second-order evaluation.

 Plackett-Burman designs are orthogonal designs of Resolution III that are primarily used for screening designs.
-Each two-way interaction is positively or negatively aliased with a main effect.
+Each two-way interaction is positively or negatively aliased with the main effect.

 • A limited number of runs are needed to evaluate a lot of factors.